fuzzingfairy/QJSEngine-Fuzzili-Wrapper/README.md

 ![global-object-pollution](./assets/global-object-pollution.png)

-#### Lack of support for async
-when testing the interpreter, we found that since qt6 runs a main GUI thread that it doesn't like to have blocked, running async functions in this thread is dissalowed and an alternative is provided by the QJSEngine::WorkerScript function

-TODO: verify with screenshots

-#### Lack of support for throw

-TODO: verify with screenshots

 ## Further Research

 #### Asynchronous Function Testing
-We did not use the asynchronous code generators due to Qjsengine not exposing an `async` keyword and instead only allowing multi-threading through the use of a `QtQML::WorkerScript` function.
+e did not use the asynchronous code generators due to Qjsengine not exposing an `async` keyword and instead only allowing multi-threading through the use of a `QtQML::WorkerScript` function.
 Future research could build off this instrumetation by modifying fuzzilli to use the WorkerScript functionality to test multi-threading

 #### importModule Testing
 the importModule function expects utf8 text representing the name of a module.
 It might be wise to verify that correct safeguards are in place within the code that restrict non-utf8 text from being processed.